 Not sleeping after Salon Canning finally caught up with me at 5pm yesterday!
-Steph had arrived at noon, and I was more sleep-deprived than she was!
-We had a stroll together, bought some pastries and then I had to admit defeat at go to bed at 5pm.
+I went for a stroll, bought some pastries and then had to admit defeat at go to bed at 5pm.

-I felt more human by the morning, despite Steph stealing all the bedding in the night (photographic evidence will be provided if she denies this!).
-After coffee, tea, breakfast, and more tea, I set up my Buenos Aires office, ready for the morning.
+I felt more human by the morning.
+After coffee, tea, breakfast, and more tea, I set up my Buenos Aires office, ready for the morning …

 The life of a freelance writer has its pros and cons.
 On the downside, I don’t get any paid holiday – and the specialist nature of my work means that it’s also very difficult to find anyone to stand in for me.
 For this reason, I typically only take two weeks’ holiday a year.
 I took this first week as holiday, and will now have three weeks of having to work in the mornings.

 On the upside, I mostly work five hours a day.
 That makes for an excellent work-life balance in London, and in BsAs it means I can go to afternoon milongas when I finish work (saving the late nights for Fridays and Saturdays).

 There is, though, one last piece of bad news.
 Because part of my writing includes tech news coverage, I cover the early morning shift New York time.
 That’s fine in the UK, when my start time is a highly civilised 11am – not so great here!
 Back in November, I had to start work at 8am.
 That was bad enough after sometimes getting home from milongas at 3am or worse, but because the US is now on Daylight Saving Time, and Argentina doesn’t go in for that nonsense, this time it will be 7am!
 That will mean getting up at 6.30am latest to allow enough coffee to activate my brain.